 Directors have access to the advice and services of the company secretary who is also the legal counsel to the Board and the company, in order to ensure that each Director is aware of his/her legal and fiduciary obligations.
-The company is also prepared to bear the expense incurred by the Directors requiring independent professional advice should they judge it necessary to discharge their responsibilities as Directors.
-The Board also actively considers the professional and technical development of all senior management.
+The company also bears the expense incurred by the Directors requiring independent professional advice should they judge it necessary to discharge their responsibilities as Directors.
 During the period under review, a number of information sessions were held with a view to ensuring that Directors and senior management are made aware of, inter alia, their statutory and fiduciary duties and the skills and competence requirements of senior management.
-The company pledges to make available to the Directors all training and advice as required.
+The company pledges to make available to the Directors the appropriate training and advice, as required.